vahidhedayati/ajaxdependancyselection/README.md

 	<g:autocomplete
-	id="primarySearch" 	// Required - your objectID referred to by css has no importance name="myId"		// Required - your form field name domain='your.class.MyCountry'	// Required what domainClass to search searchField='name'		// Required the table field to search and display
+	id="primarySearch" 	// Required - your objectID referred to by css has no importance controller = "something" 	// Optional - default "autoComplete" (part of this plugin) action = "something" 		// Optional - default "autocomplete" (part of this plugin) name="myId"		// Required - your form field name domain='your.class.MyCountry'	// Required what domainClass to search searchField='name'		// Required the table field to search and display